 Having friends over for coffee and dessert?
 Maybe you’re pulling out all the stops for a family dinner this weekend or want to create a lovely display for your dining table or buffet.
 If you share my love of collecting and decorating with vintage dishes and glassware, you'll enjoy this DIY project.

 This quick and easy project will beautifully display your fruit, desserts, or hors d’oeuvres.
 A trio of vintage serving pieces at graduating heights makes a beautiful centerpiece arrangement.

 For the base: a footed sherbet, wine glass, or a vase (see photo above.)

-For the top: coordinating plate
+For the top: a complimentary plate

 Tube of Glass, Metal and More permanent glue (available at craft and hobby stores)

 Following manufacturers’ instructions apply glue to the rim of the glass or vase.

 Press the two pieces you want joined together.

 Then, set a heavy book on top and allow the glue to dry and a bond to form.

 Prefer a Non-Permanent Bond?